kevin-allen/unetTracker/documentation/install.md

+### NVIDIA GPU and drivers

+You will need to have a GPU and GPU drivers loaded in order to use the GPU to train your network.

+You can get instructions from [NVIDIA](https://docs.nvidia.com/datacenter/tesla/tesla-installation-notes/index.html) to do this.

 ### Create your virtual environment

 If you have a conda environment already activated, do `conda deactivate` and make sure you are not in a virtual environment.